openstack/keystone/doc/source/installing.rst

 ===================
 Installing Keystone
 ===================
+.. _developing: developing.rst
+.. _setup: setup.rst
+.. _configuration: configuration.rst
+.. _configuring-services: configuringservices.rst

 This document describes how to install Keystone in order to use it.
-If you are intending to develop on or with Keystone, please read :doc:`developing` and :doc:`setup`
+If you are intending to develop on or with Keystone, please read developing_ and setup_.

 Installing from Source
 ----------------------